 In the Bordeaux region, Vineyards-Bordeaux has a renovated 18th-century château with stunning views overlooking the Dordogne Valley and only 16 miles from the world-famous Saint-Émilion region, priced just under US$2.2 million.

-The vineyard itself is only 5 acres (2 hectares) of the 27-acre (11-hectare) estate and all of the operational responsibilities are outsourced, including the wine making, which is done at the farmers’ cooperative nearby.
+The vineyard itself is only 3.95 acres (1.6 hectares) of the 8.65-acre (3.5-hectare) estate.
 Michael Baynes explains: “This is clearly what we would consider a hobby vineyard.
 Why?
-Because, with only 5 acres of vines, it would be extremely challenging to make a living from this estate—this is all about the lifestyle and wine passion rather than cash flow.”
+Because, with under 5 acres (2 hectares) of vines, it would be extremely challenging to make a living from this estate—this is all about the lifestyle and wine passion rather than cash flow.”

 Vineyards-Bordeaux has a handful of hobby vineyards listed in its portfolio with varying degrees of owner involvement available.
 “Sometimes, buyers like the idea of starting off gradually with all of the vineyard responsibilities and sales outsourced,” says Baynes.
 “But this can be a stepping stone, and we have seen people take a keen interest and evolve their estates into commercial operations over time.”